gunsodo/simplycooked/README.md

 more players cooperate in completing a cooking order, from picking up ingredients, slicing, cooking, and delivering.
 The reward is awarded when an order is delivered at a certain point in the map.

+This environment can be adapted to be an RL environment with slight modifications.

 ## Play the Game
 Inside `/simplycooked/`, run the following command